CutbackTG/BattleRoster/README.md

 **Goal:** Define the final look and feel of the interface.

 - **Theme:** Fantasy-inspired UI with parchment textures and gold accents.
-- **Typography:** Classic serif fonts combined with strong headers for a medieval tone.
+- **Typography:** Classic sans-serif fonts combined with strong headers for readability.
 - **Colour Palette:** Gold, black, and warm browns to evoke a “treasure chest” aesthetic.
 - **Visual Goal:** Make the interface feel immersive and consistent with tabletop gaming culture.